Q. How long will delivery take?

 A. The Standard (Houseball) Sizes that we use for drilling bowling balls are listed below.
 These sizes should equate houseballs that are marked Small, Medium, Large, etc but it is possible that houseball sizes may vary from these.

 Note: Span is measured from the base of the thumb to the second joint (from tip) of the middle finger.
+All finger and thumb sizes are the diameter at the knuckle.

 - Thumb size 18.5mm (23/32") Approx. Ring Size Q + ½